 What are some do’s and don’ts for wedding DJs?

-Some do’s for wedding DJs include being well-prepared with a variety of music to suit all tastes, making sure all equipment is in good working order, and being professional and courteous at all times.
+Some do’s for wedding DJs include being well-prepared with various music to suit all tastes, ensuring all equipment is in good working order, and being professional and courteous at all times.
 Some don’ts for wedding DJs include playing songs with explicit lyrics, drinking alcohol during the event, and becoming too involved in wedding activities.